 Extended Day programs will operate this fall.
 This includes both WRDSB and third-party operated programs.
 Parents can now register and enter care schedules online at https://regionofwaterloo.onehsn.com/.
 Please note that care schedules must be confirmed online by August 31 if you require care for the first day of school.
-Children in Grades 4-6 will be required to wear a mask.
-Children in Kindergarten-Grade 3 are encouraged to wear masks, but it is not mandatory.
+Children in Kindergarten to Grade 12 will be required to wear a mask.
+Staff will also be exploring alternatives, such as face shields, for students who are unable to wear masks.
+Staff will work with and approach compliance among younger students with compassion and a focus on education.
+There will be no disciplinary action for students having difficulty complying.

 Parents and caregivers will be required to wear a mask to enter the school when dropping off and picking children up from programs.
 Hand sanitizer will also be available at entrances for parents to use.
 Educators will be wearing masks while working in the program and other PPE when appropriate.